Information security (INFOSEC)

 • physical items from which information regarding design, components or use could be derived.

-Understanding what information you need to protect
+Understand what you need to protect

 To put right information security measures in place, you need to know what you have and how your organisation would be affected by any loss or harm.

-Take the following steps to comply with INFOSEC 1.
+Take the following steps to comply with INFOSEC 1:

 • Carry out an inventory of your information and ICT systems, including those that support business continuity and disaster recovery plans.